scalazone/monix/topics/monix-task-foundations-app/app-level-three.md

 Both methods are synchronous, but we can assume that they will block the current thread while waiting for the external service to respond.

 As we have learned in the _Thread Management_ lesson, it's dangerous to do it on the main Scheduler with a limited thread pool.
-If we have 4 Threads and four concurrent requests to `CrewService` that takes a long time to respond, we can't run anything else.
+If we have 4 threads and four concurrent requests to `CrewService` that takes a long time to respond, we can't run anything else.
 We should move it to a different thread pool, then.

 ## MarketService